vikrampawar/book-highlights/pages/inspired--2nd-edition.md

 A good general marketing course will often cover these topics as well.
-The key is to make sure you gain a big?picture understanding of how businesses work. ([link](https://learning.oreilly.com/library/view/-/9781119387503/c10.xhtml#ae1c3a70-0c6f-4075-addc-91ebf5619d5f))
+The key is to make sure you gain a big‚Äêpicture understanding of how businesses work. ([link](https://learning.oreilly.com/library/view/-/9781119387503/c10.xhtml#ae1c3a70-0c6f-4075-addc-91ebf5619d5f))

 It normally takes about two to three months of dedicated work for a new product manager to get up to speed.
 This assumes you have a manager who can give you the help and access you need to gain this expertise, including lots of access to customers, access to data (and when necessary, training in the tools to access that data), access to key stakeholders, and time to learn your product and industry inside and out ([link](https://learning.oreilly.com/library/view/-/9781119387503/c10.xhtml#6bc3abff-47ed-469b-9d76-575321fac995))

-You can start to see why this role is a proving ground for future CEOs and why the best VCs only want to invest in a company that has one of these proven product people as one of the co?founders ([link](https://learning.oreilly.com/library/view/-/9781119387503/c10.xhtml#e0fa802a-4c29-4129-bfd2-8a1132f29568))
+You can start to see why this role is a proving ground for future CEOs and why the best VCs only want to invest in a company that has one of these proven product people as one of the co‚Äêfounders ([link](https://learning.oreilly.com/library/view/-/9781119387503/c10.xhtml#e0fa802a-4c29-4129-bfd2-8a1132f29568))

 Every business depends on customers.
-And what customers buyóor choose to useóis your product.
+And what customers buy‚Äîor choose to use‚Äîis your product.
 The product is the result of what the product team builds, and the product manager is responsible for what the product team will build.

 So, this is why the product manager is the person we hold responsible and accountable for the success of the product. ([link](https://learning.oreilly.com/library/view/-/9781119387503/c10.xhtml#ad649521-4790-42fe-9309-aec6dc712407))